napalm-automation/napalm-automation.github.io/_profiles/mirceaulinic.md

 as much as possible.

-Sometimes he [blogs](https://mirceaulinic.net/) about networking, automation, how network vendors suck, but soon perhaps he'll find some more time to write about many other stuff, not necessarily networking-related only (coz life is so much more than that).
+Sometimes he [blogs](https://mirceaulinic.net/) about networking, automation, how traditional network vendors suck, but soon perhaps he'll find some more time to write about many other stuff, not necessarily networking-related only (coz life is so much more than that).